ayertay/Home-Service-Robot/README.md

 at the dropoff zone.

 ## How it works
-Robot uses odometry and laser scan data to localize itself using adaptive monte carlo localization (AMCL), finds route to the goal and navigates with Dijkstra's algorithm

-Home Service robot is simulated in a Gazebo world and it uses the [turtlebot_gazebo](https://wiki.ros.org/turtlebot_gazebo) package for simulation
+Home Service robot is simulated in a Gazebo world and it uses the [turtlebot_gazebo](https://wiki.ros.org/turtlebot_gazebo) package for simulation.
 Map for the navigation is created using [pgm_map_creator](https://github.com/udacity/pgm_map_creator).
 Using the odometry and laser scan data robot localizes itself using adaptive monte carlo localization [AMCL](http://wiki.ros.org/amcl) package and constructs the route to the goal using Dijkstra's algorithm.
 It is possible to control the robot manually using [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard) package. pick_objects package